SECR E class: Operation

 In the years immediately following the grouping of the SECR with other railways to form the Southern Railway (UK) in 1923 the E class locomotives continued with their existing duties, but in 1931 three examples were transferred to the Central Section to assist with expresses on the Brighton Main Line, followed by further examples.
 During the Second World War they were also regularly employed on the line between Redhill and Reading.

 The E1 class was replaced on the heaviest boat trains in the mid-1920s by the LSWR N15 class 4-6-0 locomotives.
 For a while they were used on expresses to Ramsgate but in the 1930s several of the class were transferred to the former London Brighton and South Coast Railway main lines in Sussex.

+In 1948 British Railways (BR) inherited all 26 locomotives: fifteen that remained as E class, and eleven of the E1 class.
+BR increased the numbers by 30000, except for four E class (nos.
+1157/75, 1491, 1547), and one E1 class (no. 1163) which were withdrawn before renumbering could occur.
+The BR power classification, introduced in January 1949, was initially 1P for class E and 2P for class E1, but these were revised to 2P and 3P respectively in October 1953.

 Withdrawal and preservation

 The majority of the remaining E class locomotives were withdrawn during 1951 but one lasted until May 1955.
 The E1 rebuilds were withdrawn over a far longer period between May 1949 and November 1961, with three examples lasting until the 1960s.
 No examples have been preserved.

 The Brighton Atlantic Group at the Bluebell Railway has announced that, following the completion of new Brighton H2 class No. 32424 Beachy Head, it would begin construction on a new E class locomotive to take the number 516.
+But by 2022, this project was abandoned.